 Passport Configuration with Google Workspace

-Learn how to create a Secure Lightweight Directory Access Protocol (Secure LDAP) configuration in Google Workspace to be used when configuring Kandji Passport
+Learn how to create a Secure LDAP configuration in Google Workspace to be used when configuring Kandji Passport

 Before you Begin

-Your organization's Google Workspace instance needs to support Secure LDAP (specifically, Business Starter, Business Standard, and Nonprofit do not support Secure LDAP).
+• Your organization's Google Workspace instance needs to support Secure Lightweight Directory Access Protocol (LDAP).
+Business Starter, Business Standard, and Nonprofit licenses do not support Secure LDAP.

-Create a Secure LDAP Client and Download its Certificate
+Create a Secure LDAP Client and Download the Certificate

-Passport uses Secure LDAP to communicate with Google to confirm login credentials and to gather basic user and group information.
-As part of creating a new Secure LDAP client in Google Workspace, you'll download a certificate to secure communications, and turn the service on.
+Passport uses Secure LDAP to communicate with Google to confirm login credentials and gather basic user and group information.
+When you create a new Secure LDAP client in Google Workspace, you'll download a certificate to secure communications and turn the service on.

 1. In a web browser, use your organization's super administrator account to sign in to your organization's Google Admin console at admin.google.com.